Prenatal Care Health Center

-Prenatal care is the care a woman gets before pregnancy and while she is pregnant, before her baby is born.
+Prenatal care is the care a woman gets before and during pregnancy.
 Prenatal care includes health care, education and counseling about how to handle and monitor the different stages of pregnancy.
-Your doctor or health care provider may discuss many issues with you such as proper nutrition, physical activity, what to expect during the birth process, and basic skills for infant care.
+Your doctor or health care provider may discuss many issues with you such as proper nutrition, physical activity, what to expect during the birth process and basic skills for infant care.

 Babies of mothers who do not receive or seek out prenatal care are three times more likely to have a low birth weight and five times more likely to die than those born to mothers who do get that care.
 Doctors can spot health problems early when they see expecting mothers regularly.
-This allows doctors to jump start treatment on the problem early enough to be safe.
+Regular prenatal care visits allow doctors to jumpstart treatment for a problem early enough to be safe.
 Early treatment can cure many problems as well as work to prevent others.

-If you are interested in conceiving a child, you should start taking care of yourself before you start trying to become pregnant.
+If you are planning on conceiving a child, you should start taking care of yourself before you start trying to become pregnant.
 This is known as preconception health.
 It is important to consult your doctor before pregnancy in order to learn what you can do to prepare your body.